 Right to Information

-The department routinely publishes information about the programs, policies and services we provide to help the public understand what we do.
-This is in accordance with the Right to Information Act 2009, which provides for public access to information held by government bodies.
+As a public authority the Department of State Growth routinely publishes information about the programs, policies and services we provide to help the public understand what we do.
+Right to Information Act 2009 provides public access to information held by government bodies.

 What is the Right to Information Act 2009?